lesimore/techtactoe/manual.md

 `O Past | O Future`

 - Additionally, there are **4** extra temporal (time) dimensions.
-On any turn, you can decide to make a move in any direction between headtime, and the extra temporals.
+On any turn, you can move in these dimensions.

 - On any turn, you can also make a new timeline, as a copy from the current one.